turbot/steampipe-samples/histogram/README.md

 +-----------+-------+
 ```

-# Advanced: Using values provide by a function
+# Advanced: Using values provided by a function

 Suppose we instead want to bucket annotations by word count.
 We can repeat the above query with a different `values` CTE.